Michael A. Taylor Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fourth-ranked team ERA across all MLB pitching staffs (3.75).
+- The Mariners have a 3.77 team ERA that ranks fourth among all MLB pitching staffs.

-- Mariners pitchers combine to surrender 94 home runs (one per game), the second-fewest in the league.
+- Mariners pitchers combine to surrender the third-fewest home runs in baseball (96 total, one per game).

+- Woo (1-1 with a 3.63 ERA and 43 strikeouts in 34 2/3 innings pitched) makes the start for the Mariners, his eighth of the season.

-- The right-hander last appeared on Sunday, July 9 against the Houston Astros, when he went seven innings, allowing one earned run while giving up three hits.
+- His most recent time out came on Saturday, July 8 against the Houston Astros, when the right-hander threw six innings, surrendering one earned run while giving up three hits.

+- The 23-year-old has put up an ERA of 3.63, with 11.2 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.